-If you put medicines such as antibiotics, antidepressants, vitamins or pain medications down the drain or into the toilet, they end up in the water supply because water treatment processes cant completely remove them.
+If you put medicines such as antibiotics, antidepressants, vitamins or pain medications down the drain or into the toilet, they end up in the water supply because water treatment processes cannot completely remove them.

-For more information or if you have questions, please contact the Environmental Programs office at (254) 298-5619.
+For more information or if you have any questions, please contact the Environmental Programs office at (254) 298-5619.

 Left over paint, insecticides, herbicides and paint remover can be hazardous, and they should not be disposed of buy way of your household plumbing.
 These chemicals are difficult and expensive to remove from the water and could damage your home.

 Oil-based paints, pesticides and chemicals: These items are considered hazardous waste, should be handled with care and properly disposed of at a Household Hazardous Waste event.
 The City of Temple hosts an annual Household Hazardous Waste collection day the 2nd Saturday of October.

 Latex paints: If there is only a small amount of paint in the bottom of the can, leave it in the sun to dry out, and then throw it in the trash.
 For quart and gallon cans with larger amounts of paint in them, a paint hardener can be purchased at a home improvement store for a few dollars and once the paint has dried out, can be tossed in the trash.